 - How to Spot Them: They feel slightly softer and almost "tacky" to the touch.
 This comes from their cover, which is typically made of a material called urethane.
 They are also the most expensive balls on the shelf.

 - Performance: These multilayer balls are designed for all-around performance.
-They are long off the tee but offer the highest levels of spin on approach shots and a soft, responsive feel a around the greens.
+They are long off the tee but offer the highest levels of spin on approach shots and a soft, responsive feel around the greens.
 This allows skilled players to hit precise shots that stop quickly on the green.

 - Who Should Play Them: Lower-handicap golfers with higher swing speeds who can generate enough spin to take advantage of their design.